7adidaz/E7fazly/server/docs/Database.md

 A new table introduced to host the Relation between **User** and the access rights to other folders.

 #### Design decision:
-- having an access_id as PK and reference the user_id and the directory_id as FK.
+- having an access_id as PK and reference the userId and the directoryId as FK.
-- having user_id and directory_id as compound key.
+- having userId and directoryId as compound key.
 Which is better?

 Since the access rights to for a use to a certain table is unique, having the compound key is better because, it will simplify the data retrieval, where join are not necessary, which is also applicable for the bookmark_tags table.